-While you are working in excel with a data table, you may need to convert a table (with row headings and column headings) to a flat list in Excel for some reason.
+While we are working in excel with a data table, we may need to turn an Excel table (with row and column headings) into a list for some reason.
 The following methods can give you a proper guideline to convert a cross table to a list easily and quickly in Excel.
 Here is a gif for a better understanding of how we have done this.

 Download Practice Book